wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organizations.md

 ### Global Uniqueness

-AWS guarantees that AWS Organization IDs (and their corresonding ARNs) are globally unique.
+AWS guarantees that AWS Organization IDs (and their corresponding ARNs) are globally unique.
 However, OU IDs do not have the same guarantee (they are only unique within the same organization).
-When referencing an OU via the above condition keys, AWS recommends including the full path, including the Organization ID, to prevent a situation in which principals in an OU outside of your Organization are inadvertedly trusted.
+When referencing an OU via the above condition keys, AWS recommends including the full path, including the Organization ID, to prevent a situation in which principals in an OU outside of your Organization are inadvertently trusted.

 For example: